YukariExpress/fishroom/README.md

 python3 -m fishroom.web
 ```

-Open your browser, and visit <http://127.0.0.1:8000/>, you should be able to view the web UI of fishoom.
+Open your browser and visit <http://127.0.0.1:8000/>.
+You should be able to see
+the web UI of fishroom.

 Good Luck!